-The Cathay Pacific Airbus A350-1000 aircraft is configured in 3 classes and can carry up to 334 passengers: 46 seats at Business Class; 32 of seats at Premium Economy and 256 of seats at Economy.
-Cathay Pacific will introduce this aircraft on the Hong Kong - Washington DC route from September 2018, representing the longest operating flight in Hong Kong.
-Its duration will be approximately 17 hours.
+The Airbus A350-1000 Cathay Pacific is configured in 3 classes and can carry up to 334 passengers: 46 seats in Business Class; 32 places in Premium Economy and 256 places in Economy.
+Cathay Pacific will introduce this aircraft on the route Hong Kong - Washington DC, from September 2018, representing the longest operated flight in Hong Kong.
+Its duration will be about 17 hours.

 The A350-1000 is the largest member of the A350XWB family, of which A350-900 is also a member.
 Besides having a longer fuselage and can carry a larger number of passengers compared to A350-900, A350-1000 has modified wings, and the main landing gear has 3 axles (6 wheels).
 Power is provided by the Rolls-Royce Trent XWB-97 engines.